 Yearly flu vaccination is recommended for everyone 6 months and older – even during the COVID-19 pandemic.
 Getting a flu vaccine each year is the best way to help prevent flu and its serious complications like hospitalizations.

 While it’s not possible to say for certain what will happen in the fall and winter, CDC believes it’s likely that flu viruses and the coronavirus (COVID-19) will both be spreading.
 Even though getting a flu vaccine will not protect you against COVID-19, it can still reduce your risk of becoming seriously ill from flu and even dying from it.
 In addition, getting your flu vaccine will also help to conserve healthcare resources like hospital beds, PPE, ventilators, etc.

-Flu vaccines are available as early as August.
-Better Health Pharmacy expects to receive flu vaccines around mid-September.
-You can call us at (682) 708-3499 for availability.
+Flu vaccines are now available at Better Health Pharmacy.
+Due to high demand, please call us at (682) 708-3499 for availability and insurance coverage.

 Fill out the form below to begin the process to transfer your prescription to us.